Ready To Own Your Search Results?

 6. Client Retention and Satisfaction (10% weight) Long-term client relationships indicate sustained performance.
 We examined average client tenure, renewal rates, and the depth of client references available.

 Company size, years in business, and celebrity endorsements were deliberately excluded.
 A five-person agency that consistently delivers measurable results for clients in your industry is more valuable than a 500-person firm that treats your account as an afterthought.
-Performance—not headcount—is what matters when choosing the best ORM company for your needs.
+Performance - not headcount - is what matters when choosing the best ORM company for your needs.

 When it comes to reputation management best practices in evaluation, the methodology above provides a reliable framework.
 Whether you're searching for the best internet reputation company to handle a crisis or the best online reputation management agency for ongoing brand protection, applying these seven criteria consistently separates serious contenders from the noise.